I. The Brother

-In my mind he answered, and I imagined all the profound things he would say.
+In my mind he answered, and I imagined all the profound things he’d say.
 What a crazy old fool I am, I thought.
-How pathetic am I, spending the morning talking to a toy.
-Then I wondered, which is crazier: that I talk to a toy, or that I imagine it talking back?
+How pathetic, spending the morning talking to a toy.
+Then I wondered, Which is crazier: that I talk to a toy, or that I imagine it talking back?
 And then, Why would I imagine a toy saying such things, to speak of sunshine and puffy clouds and laughter and friends, of games and bouncing balls and cars, of wheels and screeches and screams, of tears and blood and darkness, of dead friends and laughter and laughter and laughter—

-The pounding on the front door echoed like a cannon in my ears, and suddenly I realized all was quiet.
-I sat there wondering what I had been thinking about when it came again, but not so loud, and I remembered with a start my sister whom I had asked to come over.
+The pounding on the front door echoed like a cannon in my ears, and I realized all was quiet.
+I sat there wondering what I’d been thinking about when it came again, but not so loud, and I remembered with my sister was due to stop by.
 Jumping from my seat, I went to the door and opened it.

 “I got your message,” my sister said.
 “What’s the surprise?”

 “Come on in,” I beckoned, “let me go get it.”
 I returned to the kitchen to retrieve the toy, and paused.
 Where did I leave it?
 I thought…